ucomah/SelectionTool/README.md

-# FreeCropImageTool
+# SelectionTool
-An image cropping tool which provides different ways of image crop paths building.
+An image selection and cropping tool which provides different ways of image crop paths building.
+Fully written in Swift.